quinn-caverly/spiderweb/README.md

 ---

 Anyone can feel free to use code from this project for making javafx applications or any project.
-(Code from earlier commits often follows poor coding practice in JavaFX).
+(Code from the initial commit often follows poor coding practice in JavaFX).